Basic Biomedical Sciences

 Students are introduced to the techniques of critical data analysis and formal scientific presentation through weekly colloquia.
 Second-year students from the various biomedical science departments present in the Fall semester, first-year students present in the spring semester.
 Emphasis is placed on styles of presentation and techniques for effective communication.
 In the Spring semester, each student critically reviews and presents a topic from the current scientific literature at one of the weekly colloquia.
 All students are required to attend both the scientific presentation and a 10-15 minute discussion session that follows.
 (Offered every Fall and Spring)

-BBS 5970 - Introduction to Basic Biomedical Sciences Research
+BBS 5970 - Research Topics in Biomedical Sciences

 1-3 Credits (Repeatable for credit)